bdantas/make-portable/README.md

 # So how does it work?
 An LD_LIBRARY_PATH hack works great when the portability issue is missing *ancillary* shared libraries.
 However, glibc cannot be overridden by LD_LIBRARY_PATH.
 Fortunately, if the linker (ld) is called directly using the `--library-path` flag, then ancillary shared libraries as well as glibc/libstdc++ can be overriden.
 This is the central idea of my script.
 Also, by bundling *all* ancillary shared libraries, it is virtually impossible that anything necessary will be missing.

+# What are the dependencies to use this?
+coreutils, grep, awk, tar, and ldd (in Debian, ldd is part of libc-bin).
+I tried to use only tools that are expected to be present on every GNU/Linux system, so you shouldn't need to install anything on source or target OS.
+Also, root privileges are not needed to run the script on source OS or to run the portable application on the target OS.

 # What are the caveats?
 1. If the application is a single binary written in C/C++ that needs only glibc, libstdc++, and ancillary shared libraries, then the script takes care of everything automatically for you.
 If the application consists of multiple binaries and/or has data files, then manual intervention will be needed.
 2. The tarball may be huge.